Prepress process

 Pitch test

-Before interlacing it is necessary to determine the exact pitch of the lenticular sheet.
+Before interlacing it is necessary to determine the exact size of the lens of the lenticular material, sheet or roll.
+This is what we call the pitch test.

 We will distinguish the visual pitch and the mechanical (or absolute) pitch.

-We can provide this file to our customers (free).
+We provide this test file to our customers (free).

 One line will be totally black or invisible, it will be your visual pitch.